-(a) Establishment of the guarantee.
-The commissioner may require the submittal of a financial guarantee, the form and type of which shall be acceptable to the commissioner.
-The financial guarantee shall be in an amount determined by the commissioner to be the estimated cost of construction and the estimated cost of maintenance of the storm water management practices during the period which the designated party in the maintenance agreement has maintenance responsibility.
-The financial guarantee shall give the commissioner the authorization to use the funds to complete the storm water management system if the responsible party defaults or does not properly implement the approved storm water management plan, upon written notice to the responsible party by the commissioner that the requirements of this article have not been met.

-- (b) Conditions for release.
-Conditions for the release of the financial guarantee are as follows: - (1) The commissioner shall release the portion of the financial guarantee established under this section, less any costs incurred by the commissioner to complete installation of practices, upon submission of "as built plans" or "record" drawings by a registered professional engineer licensed in the State of Wisconsin.
+- (a) Establishment of the guarantee.
+The commissioner may require the submittal of a financial guarantee, in the form and type of which shall be acceptable to the commissioner of a surety bond, eash bond or irrevocable letter of credit.
+The financial guarantee shall be in an amount determined by the commissioner to be the estimated cost of construction and the estimated cost of maintenance of the storm water management practices during the period which the designated party in the maintenance agreement has maintenance responsibility system.
+The financial guarantee shall give the commissioner the authorization to use the funds to complete the storm water management system if the responsible party defaults or does not properly implement the approved storm water management plan, upon written notice to the responsible party by the administering authority commissioner that the requirements of this article have not been met. - (b) Conditions for release.
+Conditions for the release of the financial guarantee are as follows: - (1) The commissioner shall release the portion of the financial guarantee established under this section, less any costs incurred by the commissioner to complete installation of the systempractices, upon submission of "as built plans" or "record" drawings by a registered professional engineer licensed in the State of Wisconsin.
 The commissioner may make provisions for a partial pro-rata release of the financial guarantee based on the completion of various development stages. - (2) The commissioner shall release the portion of the financial guarantee established under this section to assure maintenance of storm water practices, less any costs incurred by the commissioner, at such time that the responsibility for practice maintenance is passed on to another entity via an approved maintenance agreement.